Tag Archive for: feed ingredients

 Sulfur is a critical part of all proteins and horses need it to create protein, particularly the protein of their hooves and hair!

-If it’s so important, why isn’t it included in FeedXL you might ask?!
+If sulfur in your horse’s diet is so important, why isn’t it included in FeedXL?

-We don’t include sulfur in FeedXL because the chance of a deficiency is virtually zero.
-Forages contain enough sulfur, so that even if intake was reduced to just 1% of bodyweight, maintenance reuirements would still be met.
+We don’t include sulfur in horse diets in FeedXL because the chance of a deficiency is virtually zero.
+Forages contain enough sulfur, so that even if intake was reduced to just 1% of bodyweight, maintenance requirements would still be met.

-My texts suggest possibly that straw based diets could become sulfur deficient, but as long as you use FeedXL to make sure protein requirement is met, the assumption is that sulfur requirement will also be met.
+It is possible that a diet based on straw could become sulfur deficient, but as long as you use FeedXL to make sure protein requirement is met, the assumption is that sulfur requirement will also be met.

 Do you have a question or comment?
 Do you need help with feeding?